javiistacks/tech-Blog/README.md

 ## Demo
 Watch a demo of the application on [Youtube.
-Object-Relational Mapping (ORM).](https://www.youtube.com/watch?v=g1CUTYyp-LI)
+Model-View-Controller (MVC): Tech Blog](https://youtu.be/RQDhyoZjASY)

 ## Installations